KittyGiraudel/site/_posts/2014-03-18-sassy-sort.md

 Although at this point, sorting numbers was not enough to me.
 I wanted to sort more.
 I wanted to sort everything!
 Thankfully, Sass 3.3 was providing me exactly what I needed: string manipulation functions.
 So I started hacking around to make a sorting function.
 It took me two days but eventually I did it.

 That could have been the end of that if Sam Richards (a.k.a [Snugug](https://twitter.com/snugug)) had not put his Quick Sort implementation on my way.
-God, it was both fast and beautiful but... it was for numeric values only.
+God, it was both fast and beautiful but… it was for numeric values only.
 Challenge accepted!

-It didn't take me long to update his function in order to sort anything, very quickly (actually as quickly as Ruby can get, which means, not much...).
+It didn't take me long to update his function in order to sort anything, very quickly (actually as quickly as Ruby can get, which means, not much…).
 And I really enjoyed working on this, so I started implementing other famous algorithms in Sass, resulting in [SassySort](https://github.com/HugoGiraudel/SassySort).

 _Note: I recently wrote [an article](http://thesassway.com/advanced/implementing-bubble-sort-with-sass) about how to implement the Bubble Sort algorithm in Sass for The Sass Way.
 If you haven't read it, you should!
 At least for the beautiful header image!_